Szczegur/IoTMonit/README.md

 Features
-Basic web interface for room monitoring
+Basic web interface for room monitoring,
-Clean structure using HTML, CSS, and JavaScript Lightweight and easy to integrate with backend or sensor systems
+Clean structure using HTML, CSS, and JavaScript, Lightweight and easy to integrate with backend or sensor systems

 Technologies Used
-HTML
+HTML,
-CSS
+CSS,
 JavaScript